The Hinsons: History

-After Kenny's passing, Ronny, the eldest of the brothers in the group, continued to perform, write, as well as produce.
-He is a renowned songwriter, having written over 10 #1 songs on the southern gospel charts, and over 100 songs that charted in the top 10.
+After Kenny's death, Ronny, the eldest of the brothers in the group, continued to perform, write, and produce.

-Yvonne continued to pursue her ministry of singing and healing.
-On several occasions, the Original Hinsons reunited for special events, featuring Bo Hinson as lead, and either Yvonne Hinson Johnson or Chris Hawkins Freeman.

-Larry continued pastoring until 1996 when he and His wife Jana and young son Matthew went out on the evangelistic field.
-For the next 12 years, they ministered all across America.
-In 2008 they felt the call of God to start SouthPoint Church in White House, TN.
-Dr. Larry Hinson passed on April 22, 2020.
+Larry continued pastoring until 1996 when he and his wife and son went out on the evangelistic field.
+In 2008 they started SouthPoint Church in White House, Tennessee.
+Larry Hinson died on April 22, 2020.

 Awards and honors

 The Hinsons were recognized by both the Dove Award and the Singing News Fan Awards (SNFA) for the 1972 Song of the year, "The Lighthouse".
 In 1973, they again won the SNFA Song of the Year for "He Pilots My Ship."
 In 1979, they were the SNFA choice for favorite group.
 Chris Hawkins was chosen as the SNFA favorite female singer in both 1976 and 1977.
 Larry was voted SNFA Favorite Baritone in 1977.
 Kenny was Favorite Male Singer for 1976, 1978 and 1980.
 In 1994, Kenny won a Diamond Award for his song "I'll Never Be Over the Hill" at the National Quartet Convention.

 Ronny won the Favorite Songwriter award for four consecutive years from 1988 to 1991.